tripleee/SmokeDetector-wiki/Auto-Mod-Flags.md

 	Charcoal members, and a majority of the audience will have little to no familiarity with Charcoal systems or nuances.
 -->

+> **Bug!**
+>
+> The initial implementation of this system had a bug in it that would cast a moderator flag when 0 spam flags were cast on the post.
+Whoops!
+If you see any of these, handle as you see fit.
+The bug is now fixed, so you shouldn't see any more.
+{: .alert.link}

 If you're reading this page, you've probably just found an automatic flag cast by SmokeDetector that says something about a post having had Charcoal members flag it as spam but then decided it wasn't.
 This page is an explanation of what that's about.

 ## What are these flags?